 Note: apply for this scheme at the municipality where you live before you deregister your business at the Netherlands Chamber of Commerce KVK.
 That way, you will not miss out on financial help.

 Switch to paid employment

-If you are considering switching to a salaried job with another employer, you can get guidance from a regional mobility team (RMT).
+If you are considering switching to a salaried job with another employer, you can get guidance from a regional (RMT).
 This can include career advice, training, and on-the-job learning.
 There are 35 RMTs in the Netherlands.

 KVK Advice Team